caltechlibrary/bibtex/README.md

     bibmerge -join mybib1.bib mybib2.bib
 ```

-Difference (asymmetric, set A - B may not equal set B - A) of two bibtex files
+Difference (A - B), includes items in A but not found in B of two bibtex files.

 ```
     bibmerge -diff mybib1.bib mybib2.bib